 In 2018 the District introduced the concept of Family, Friends, and Neighbor Days.
 These were four identified days where no homework was assigned and students and their families were able to dedicate time to family, friends, or neighbors.
 The creation of these special days supported one of the four standards represented in the District's Strategic Plan includes Family and Community Engagement.
 The goals associated with this standard are driving Framingham Public Schools to foster community, family, and business partnerships that further support and engage our relationships and encourage collaboration.

-The second Family, Friends, and Neighbor Day takes place Thursday, December 8th!
+The second Family, Friends, and Neighbor Day takes place on Thursday, December 7, 2023!

 What happens on Family, Friends, and Neighbor Days?

 In Dr. Tremblay’s vision of these days, the District will limit - or simply not assign - homework and we would avoid scheduling athletic practices/games, music rehearsals, and other school-driven commitments on family time in exchange for students to be afforded that time to engage with their family, friends, and neighbors.

 Sometimes, our schools utilize this time to build connections with families.